alexanderhernandez-USDA/Zonal-Stats-QGIS/README.md

 Here, select the zip file you downloaded and click 'Install Plugin'.
-You will get a security warning about installing plugins from "unstrusted sources".
+You will get a security warning about installing plugins from "untrusted sources".
 You can click "Yes" to continue with the installation process.
 ![image](https://github.com/user-attachments/assets/b6d5a164-9cf1-463f-a00e-7cfda87e7b25)